Welkit

 Welkit is a French e-commerce and B2G (business to government), also called B2A (business to administration), company.
 It specializes in the sale of professional equipment intended for the military and law enforcement members, who purchase a large part of their equipment themselves.

-It supplies the French Ministry of Armed Forces and the French Ministry of the Interior by responding directly to or participating in national tenders, such as the renewal of semi-automatic pistols for the French forces attributed to the Glock company, as supplier of the new holster of the French army included in the tender.
+It supplies the French Ministry of Armed Forces and the French Ministry of the Interior by responding directly to or participating in national tenders, such as the renewal of semi-automatic pistols for the French forces attributed to the Glock company, as supplier of the new holster of the French Armed Forces included in the tender.

 History

 1989–1995: the beginnings as a military surplus

 Welkit was founded on October 10, 1989, by Franck Douville in Meudon, near Paris, in the garage of his parents' house.
 Originally, Franck Douville called his company USMC and began by purchasing surplus military equipment from the "Domaines", which he then sold wholesale or retail through a paper catalog.
 Although the name USMC was the acronym for Uncle Sam's Military Catalog when the first catalog was released, it was mostly chosen in reference to the famous United States Marine Corps for their speed and excellent ability to fulfill their missions on all theaters of operation.

 The USMC catalog became known among the French soldiers, and the company was able to develop and open the first store in the 11th arrondissement of Paris in 1992.
 But at this date, the company was a simple military surplus and still offered decommissioned equipment, which did not suit the vision of Franck Douville, who subsequently made a major decision for the future of the company.